DFW1N/DFW1N-OSINT/CONTRIBUTING.md

 [<img src="https://github.com/DFW1N/DFW1N-OSINT/blob/master/DFW1N%20Logo.png" align="right" width="220">](https://github.com/DFW1N/DFW1N-OSINT)

 ## How to contribute
 Please feel free to contribute new tools, websites, data or fix spelling mistakes that have been made.
-Please send all fixes through Pull Requests.
+Please send all fixes or additional tools through Pull Requests so I can approve them and reference check them to ensure they are within the scope of this repository.
 Please ensure all the websites you add relate to Australia so much sure you can find people, emails, companies within Australia as a lot of osint respositories depend on United States addresses and names.
 So they would be out of scope for this.